 ZARROLI: Those are words that send shivers down the spines of big retailers.
 Big chains like Abercrombie & Fitch, Nordstrom, and JCPenney have all reported sharply lower profits during the third quarter.
 Retail consultant Howard Davidowitz says consumers are so loaded down with debt and so worried about the economy that they've sharply cut back on spending.

-Mr. HOWARD DAVIDOWITZ (Chairman, Davidowitz and Associates, Inc): We're in a crisis of unbelievable proportions, and the consumer is at the center of it.
+HOWARD DAVIDOWITZ: We're in a crisis of unbelievable proportions, and the consumer is at the center of it.

 ZARROLI: As a result, he says, chains like Linens-N-Things and Mrs. Fields Cookies have declared bankruptcy, and others, like Value City, have liquidated.

 DAVIDOWITZ: It's all terrible.
 We're going to close next year twelve, thirteen thousand stores.
 We're going to close over a thousand auto dealerships next year alone.